-First, you'll take EHS 100: Making Connections, a one credit, pass/fail service course for passionate students, focused on integrating classroom concepts into service efforts.
+- EHS 100: Making Connections This one credit, pass/fail service course is focused on integrating classroom concepts into service efforts.
 Our small, seminar-style classes allow you to interact with students from different majors within the Division of Education & Human Studies, encouraging you to meet your peers and learn from their perspectives.

-Previous projects included a Fair Trade Cocoa Campaign on Burlington's Church Street Marketplace, in which students collaborated with the Peace and Justice Center in Burlington to raise awareness about Fair Trade policies, politics and human exploitation in developing nations where Fair Trade policies are not observed.
+One previous project in EHS 100 was a Fair Trade Cocoa Campaign on Burlington's Church Street Marketplace; students collaborated with the Peace & Justice Center in Burlington to raise awareness about Fair Trade policies, politics, and human exploitation in developing nations where Fair Trade policies are not observed.

-EHS 410: The College Capstone is the final course, taken during your senior year, which provides an EHS Career Launching experience for students.
-Your Capstone class includes completing a substantive profession-based, hands-on project in which you articulate critical questions and possible solutions to a challenge that professionals in your field face.
-The Capstone, as a whole, is a highly personalized opportunity for you to celebrate your cumulative contributions of your time at Champlain and it serves as a career-launching experience.
+- EHS 410: The College Capstone Your senior Capstone class includes a field-based, hands-on project in which you articulate critical questions and possible solutions to a challenge that professionals in your field face.
+The Capstone is a personalized opportunity for you to celebrate the cumulative contributions of your time at Champlain and bring that work forward into your career.